Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Introduction

 \section{Introduction}

-As emotions are expressed in complex ways (e.g., face, voice, and language) in human communication, multimodal fusion has become a hot topic in the past decade.
-Previous studies have shown that by taking advantage of complementary information from multiple modalities, emotion recognition can be more robust and accurate \cite{Xu2018,Li2022}.
-However, several major issues remain unsolved, impeding the progress of Multimodal Sentiment and Emotion Analysis (MSEA).
-First, multimodal signals often show an unaligned nature, bringing about the asynchrony problem \cite{Tsai2019}.
-For example, the visual signal usually precedes the audio by around 120ms when people express emotion \cite{grant2001speech}.
-Second, different modalities may have different or even opposite affective tendencies, which makes emotions difficult to recognize.
-For example, people can sometimes say negative content with a positive voice or smile to express sarcasm.
+Emotions are expressed in complex ways in human communication (e.g., via face, voice, and language).
+As such, multimodal fusion has become a hot topic in the past decade.
+Previous studies have shown that by taking advantage of complementary information from multiple modalities, affect recognition can become more robust and accurate \citep{Xu2018,Li2022}.
+However, several major issues remain unsolved, impeding the progress of Multimodal Information Processing (MIP).
+First, multimodal signals are not always strictly synchronous.
+For example, the visual signal usually precedes the audio by around 120ms when people express emotion \citep{grant2001speech}.
+Second, different modalities may have different or even opposite affective tendencies, which makes affective states difficult to recognize.
+For instance, people can sometimes say negative content with a positive voice to express politeness \cite{laplante2003things} or smile to express sarcasm \cite{caucci2012social}.

-Prior work has proposed many approaches to tackle these issues.
+Approaches tackling these issues have been proposed in prior work.
 For example, \citet{Tsai2019} introduced the Multimodal Transformer (MulT) model to learn a pair-wise latent alignment with the Transformer structure, which directly attends to low-level features in multiple modalities to solve the asynchrony problem. \citet{Wu2021} proposed an incongruity-aware attention network that focuses on the word-level incongruity between modalities by assigning larger weights to words with incongruent modalities.
-Nevertheless, to capture as much information as possible for better performance, recent models usually repeatedly fuse specific or all modalities \cite{liang2018multimodal}, resulting in not only redundant information but also large model sizes that hinder their real-world use.
+Nevertheless, to capture as much information as possible for better performance, recent models usually repeatedly fuse specific or all modalities \citep{liang2018multimodal}, resulting in not only redundant features but also large model sizes that hinder their real-world use.